Guidance on using the RNLI website

 Our approach to accessibility is to design and build better websites for everyone, regardless of their level of disability.
 By using web standards and conforming to accessibility best practices, we’re not only able to provide experiences that cater for disabilities, but also people whose situation may change over time, or in different situations.
 For example, a person in bright sunlight may require high contrast as much as someone whose vision is permanently impaired, while a person with a broken arm may choose to use voice controls for a period of time.

 We aim to meet Level AA of the Web Content Accessibility Guidelines (WCAG) 2.0 for our web projects, unless there are exceptions agreed for specific reasons.
 Many of our UX, development and SEO principles support this ambition.

 The additional requirements that Level AA requires above Level A are very achievable.
 Their implementation helps to ensure that better quality sites are being created, and not only for users who may have a disability.
 Level AA is the minimum standard that UK Government sites must meet, and this is an appropriate benchmark for an organisation of the RNLI’s stature.

 We look to set these requirements out in our digital briefs and will look to add testing on assistive technologies into our processes as these principles become embedded.

 The W3C’s full list of recommended accessibility tools is available here.

 If you have any questions or suggestions regarding the accessibility of this site, please contact us by completing the online form as we are continually striving to improve the experience for all visitors.

-This accessibility statement was written in March 2012.
+This accessibility statement was updated in August 2018.

 We will constantly monitor the accessibility of this site and revise this statement when changes are made to the Organisation’s accessibility policy and when any modifications are made to the website that could impact accessibility.